Priyanshubit/MS-Excel-Repo/README.md

 ## 📁 File

 - `Formula Excel Template.xlsx:  The Excel file with Formula's.
-- 23rd May.csv: The Sheet with Pivot Tables
+- 23rd May.csv: The Sheet with Pivot Tables.
+- Conditional Formatting Excel Tutorial File.xlsx
-- Xlookup file tutorial: The sheet contains operations and basic functionality of Xlookup()
+- Xlookup file tutorial: The sheet contains operations and basic functionality of Xlookup().
 - Screenshots: Screenshots of Output with name

 ## ✅ Requirements